Health insurance customers often ask a simple question about the premium they pay every month:

 We know it’s frustrating to pay a lot for health insurance

 We also know we must to do our part to rein in our own expenses.
 Believe me, we don’t like selling a product that can be difficult to afford.
 We think the best way to work toward more affordable health insurance is to keep our focus on where the majority of the money goes – health care expenses.
-That’s why we work every day to build new collaborations with hospitals and doctors who share our goal of providing top quality health care as efficiently as possible.
+That’s why we work every day to build new initiatives and collaborations designed to tackle the problem of rising health care costs.

 Chief Financial Officer, BCBSNC